 The bottom line is that the additional difference in price to purchase a vinyl fence is well worth it.

 COST WINNER: Tie.
 Long-term goes to vinyl, short term to wood.

 The Design Factor for a Vinyl vs. Wood Privacy Fence

-Fencing serves a purpose, but it should also add beauty to your home.
-When it comes to vinyl vs. wood privacy fence designs, who will be the victor?
+Fencing serves a purpose but should also add beauty to your home.
+Who will be the victor regarding vinyl vs. wood privacy fence designs?

 The Design of Wood Privacy Fences

 - Wood offers a rustic, natural look that a lot of homeowners prefer.

 - Wood gives your home a traditional aesthetic that has long been part of the classic neighborhood landscape.

 - A perk of having a wood fence is that you can stain it any color, giving you flexibility when choosing the desired color.

 - On the other hand, vinyl fences now come in a vast range of designs, and they’re continually evolving.
 White used to be the primary color for vinyl fences, but this industry has certainly come a long way.